 - Your favorite ice cream

-- Coconut Oil: You can use melted unsalted butter or vegan butter.
-If you only have salted butter, leave off the additional salt called for in the oat topping.
+- Coconut Oil: Swap for melted unsalted butter or vegan butter.
+If you only have salted butter, leave out the extra salt in the oat topping.

-- Strawberries: Swap them out with blueberries, blackberries, or mixed berries.
+- Mix Up the Fruit: Feel free to swap the strawberries with blueberries, blackberries, or mixed berries.

-- Coconut Sugar: You can substitute the coconut sugar with light brown sugar or dark brown sugar.
+- Coconut Sugar: You can use light or dark brown sugar instead.

-- Cornstarch: You can use tapioca flour or arrowroot powder.
+- Cornstarch: Tapioca flour or arrowroot powder are perfect substitutes.

 Frequently Asked Questions